Self-organization and memory in an disordered solid subject to random loading

 At the macroscopic scale, the stress response $\Sigma$ to an externally applied strain $\varepsilon$ consists of a sequence of {\it global} elastic branches punctuated by stress drops.
-Each elastic branch has a stability range which is determined by the local branch configurations $(\ell_{ij})$ with the requirement that under elastic deformations, each cell $(i,j)$, experiencing the local stress $\sigma_{ij} = \sigma^{\rm int}_{ij} + \Sigma$, remains on its local branch \cite{kumar2022}.
+Each elastic branch has a stability range which is determined by the local branch configurations $(\ell_{ij})$ with the requirement that under elastic deformations, each cell $(i,j)$, experiencing the local stress $\sigma_{ij} = \sigma^{\rm int}_{ij} + \Sigma$, remains on its local branch~\cite{kumar2022}.
 We will call these {\it global} elastic branches {\it mesostates} and label them in capital letters.
-In Fig.~\ref{fig:epm-model}(d), we illustrate the transitions out of the elastic branch $A$ to branches $B$ and $C$ upon the increase, respectively decrease, of the applied shear strain.
+In Fig.~\ref{fig:epm-model}(d), we illustrate the transitions out of the global elastic branch $A$ to branches $B$ and $C$ upon the increase, respectively decrease, of the applied shear strain.
+In contrast to local elastic branches, reversibility is not ensured at the macroscopic scale so that after a forward transition $A \to B$, the system can perform a backward transition $B \to D$ and thereby avoid revisiting the global elastic branch $A$.